1. Safe zones for pin placement (external fixator)

-The posterior border of the ramus and the bone in the lower border of the outer angle region have the thinnest cross section of the whole safe zone but the intrabony nerve structures are running in a curvature located superiorly and medially.
+The posterior border of the ramus and the bone in the lower border of the outer angle region have the thinnest cross-sectional dimension of the whole safe zone, but the intrabony nerve structures are running in a curvature located superiorly and medially.

-2. Bony cross sections and intraosseous structures
+2. Bony cross-sections and intraosseous structures to avoid